keval19381/web-development/README.md

-# Keval Web Solutions
+# World Edits

 Modern and responsive web development portfolio website.

 ## Description
-This is a professional portfolio website for Keval Web Solutions, showcasing web development and design services with a modern, responsive design.
+This is a professional portfolio website for World Edits, showcasing web development and design services with a modern, responsive design.

 ## Tech Stack
 - HTML